sethsec/celerystalk/README.md

 * **Job Control** - Supports canceling, pausing, and resuming of tasks, similar to how Burp Scanner does it
 * **Easy to use** - Uses a command based interface inspired by CrackMapExec
 * **Measure twice, cut once** - A simulation mode tells you which tools will run without running them.
 * **Flexible** - Target only a subset of the hosts scanned in an previous nmap/nessus file.
+* **Screenshots** - The report contains screenshots of every url identified using gobuster
 * **Uses Celery** - celerystalk uses [Celery](http://www.celeryproject.org/) to execute your commands asynchronously
 * **Uses Redis** - Celery submits tasks to, and pulls tasks from, a local instance of Redis (binds to localhost)

 ### Install/Setup